cmu15122/q-prime/README.md

 1. Start the server
     ```
     % cd server
-    % npm start
+    % nodemon app.js
     ```
-2. Server should now correctly run.
+2. Server should now correctly run and update when you make changes to the files!
 You can check the various endpoints to see what gets returned at [localhost:8000](http://localhost:8000)

 ## Running Client
 1. Start the client